shred/acme4j/src/site/markdown/usage/certificate.md

 PKCS10CertificationRequest csr = CertificateUtils.readCSR(
     new FileInputStream("example.csr"));

-Certificate cert = registration.requestCertificate(csr);
+Certificate cert = account.requestCertificate(csr);
 X509Certificate cert = cert.download();
 ```

 Instead of loading the original CSR, you can also generate a new one.
 So renewing a certificate is basically the same as requesting a new certificate.

-If `registration.requestCertificate(csr)` throws an `AcmeUnauthorizedException`, the authorizations of some or all involved domains have expired.
+If `account.requestCertificate(csr)` throws an `AcmeUnauthorizedException`, the authorizations of some or all involved domains have expired.
 In this case, you need to go through the [authorization](./authorization.html) process again, before requesting the renewed certificate.

 ## Revocation